opentelekomcloud-docs/cloud-backup-recovery/umn/source/faqs/concepts/what_are_full_backup_and_incremental_backup.rst

 Suppose that server **X** has backups **A**, **B**, and **C** in time sequence.
 Backup A is a full backup, and backups B and C are incremental backups.
 Only changed data blocks are backed up in incremental backups and unchanged data blocks are indexed using pointers, so each incremental backup can be regarded as a virtual full backup.

-If backup A is deleted, data blocks in backup A indexed by subsequent backups will not be deleted.
-Only data blocks that are exclusive to backup A are deleted.
-So, backups B and C can still be used to restore data.
-Or if backups A and B are deleted, backup C can also be used to restore data independently.
+If backup A is deleted, only data blocks that are exclusive to backup A are deleted, and data blocks in backup A referenced by subsequent backups will not be deleted.
+Similarly, if backups A and B are deleted, backup C can also be used to restore data independently.
 There is no obvious difference between their restoration speeds.

 .. figure:: /_static/images/en-us_image_0000001898884424.png